 Outside of the university, Dr. Rose is Music Director of CANTORI - Choral Artists of East Texas, an auditioned regional ensemble of 40 singers.
-He is also currently the Chancel Choir Director at First Christian Church, and Music Director-Organist at St. Francis Episcopal Church in Tyler.
-He also is a frequent conductor of the East Texas Symphony Chorus.
+He is also currently the Chancel Choir Director at First Christian Church in Tyler, Music Director-Organist at St. Francis Episcopal Church in Tyler, and a frequent conductor of the East Texas Symphony Chorus.

 As a composer, Dr. Rose's works have been performed by numerous ensembles and soloists, including the Tabernacle Choir and Orchestra at Temple Square, and Leticia Oaks Strong, Los Angeles Philharmonic violist.
 His music has also served as scores for award-winning media projects and the 2002 Salt Lake Winter Olympics.
 He is an accomplished pianist, including performance as the youngest of 84 "Rhapsody in Blue" pianists as part of the 1984 Los Angeles Summer Olympics Opening Ceremonies.

 His musical experiences span classical orchestral to jazz piano, from film scoring to gospel, and from the electronic studio to the sacred choral tradition.

 DMA in Conducting, University of Utah